 Reformed University Fellowship Intl.
 (GMU)

-Led by Matt Bowles, Reformed University Fellowship (RUF) seeks to reflect God’s grace to the international community at George Mason University.
+Led by Matthew DeLong, Reformed University Fellowship (RUF) seeks to reflect God’s grace to the international community at George Mason University.
 RUF International exists to:

 - Welcome scholars from all nations.

 - Encourage them to explore the way of Jesus Christ.